studentlogic/slp-lsq/README.md

 - primary_relation_id - must be a valid relationship type ID - the list can be obtained here:

       curl -H "Authorization: Bearer ${access_token}" https://uat.studentlogic.pro/slp-lsq/api/settings/relation_types

+- country_id - must be either null or a valid country ID - the list can be obtained here:

+      curl -H "Authorization: Bearer ${access_token}" https://uat.studentlogic.pro/slp-lsq/api/settings/countries
+- gender_id - 1 for male or 2 for female